hexelstudio/open-cua/README.md

-# OPEN-CUA: Open-Source LLM-Based Browser & Computer Agent Framework
+# OPEN-CUA: Open-Source Computer using agent

 Welcome to **OPEN-CUA** – an open-source project under HexelStudio dedicated to building a next-generation, LLM-powered browser and computer-use agent framework.
 Our mission is to harness the power of advanced language models to create intelligent, adaptive agents that enhance user interactions and boost computing efficiency.